-The Prevent Cancer Foundation supports research grants and fellowships for cancer prevention and early detection and community grants for cancer screening or education projects on the local level.
-For both, the application process is competitive, and proposals are assessed through an external peer review.
-Learn more about the Community Grants program.
+The Prevent Cancer Foundation supports research grants & fellowships for cancer prevention and early detection.
+The application process is competitive, and proposals are assessed through an external peer review.

 Since 1985, our peer-reviewed grants have been awarded to nearly 450 early-career scientists from more than 150 of the leading academic medical centers nationwide.
 The grants and fellowships selection process utilizes a research proposal review system similar to that of the National Institutes of Health.

 Research proposals are reviewed by members of a distinguished Scientific Review Panel.
 Members of the panel are drawn from outstanding institutions such as:

 The Foundation supports research that demonstrates potential for impact on cancer prevention.
 The Foundation defines cancer prevention as the “reduction of cancer incidence through research, education and early detection.”

 Our 2017 grants and fellowships cycle is now closed.
 Notifications will be sent on November 21, 2017.
 Sign up to receive notifications for future cycles.